Why choose Acupuncture for headaches:

 · Releasing tight muscles

-· Reduce the effects stress is having on the body
+· Reverse the effects stress has on the body

 Pain relief: